 }

-The service allows the use of the oAuth protocol.
-This protocol functions as if there were two separate calls, one for authentication and another for the actual service, but everything is configured in a single execution as shown in the example below.
+The service supports the oAuth protocol.
+This protocol works as if there were two calls, one for authentication and another for the service itself, but everything configured in a single execution as shown in the example below.

 {